-Below is a summary of the Remedial Actions required and implemented at Parcel 1:
+Below is a summary of the Remedial Actions required and implemented at Parcel 3:

-- 1. Excavation of soil hotspots exceeding the Site-Specific Action Levels listed in Section 1.3.1 to the extent practicable below the water table; - 2.
-Removal of all ASTs and USTs: - 3.
-Investigation and removal of out-of-service drainage structures (the one remaining manhole with connecting piping will be removed, in accordance with Section 2.3.2, during the construction of new building foundations); - 4.
-Investigation and, if necessary, remediation of geophysical anomalies; - 5.
-Installation and sampling of groundwater monitoring wells; - 6.
-Construction and maintenance of a site cover consisting of concrete or asphalt to prevent human exposure to residual contaminated soil remaining under Parcel 1; - 7.
-Recording of an Environmental Easement, including Institutional and Engineering Controls, to prevent future exposure to any residual contamination remaining on Parcel 1 (a copy of the Environmental Easement is provided in Appendix B);
+- 1. Excavation of soil exceeding the Site-Specific Action Levels listed in Section 1.3.1 to the extent practicable below the water table, with the exception of deeper excavation below the water table (with dewatering) in the MW-5 hotspot area; - 2.
+Removal of LNAPL; - 3.
+Removal of all ASTs; - 4.
+Removal and mapping of drainage structures; - 5.
+Investigation and, if necessary, remediation of geophysical anomalies; - 6.
+Installation and sampling of groundwater monitoring wells for natural attenuation monitoring; - 7.
+Installation of a groundwater cutoff wall along a portion of the northern Property boundary; - 8.
+Construction and maintenance of a site cover consisting of concrete or asphalt to prevent human exposure to residual contaminated soil remaining under Parcel 3; - 9.
+Recording of an Environmental Easement, including Institutional and Engineering Controls, to prevent future exposure to any residual contamination remaining on Parcel 3 (a copy of the Environmental Easement is provided in Appendix B); - 10.
+Publication of a Site Management Plan for long term management of residual contamination as required by the Environmental Easement, which includes plans for: (1) Institutional and Engineering Controls, (2) groundwater monitoring, (3) operation and maintenance and (4) reporting; - 11.
+Screening for indications of contamination (by visual means, odor, and monitoring with a photoionization detector (PID)) of all excavated soil during all intrusive work; - 12.
+Performance of community air monitoring of dust and VOCs/odors in accordance with NYSDOH requirements. - 13.
+Implementation of a Stormwater Pollution Prevention Plan (SWPPP) in accordance with NYSDEC requirements. - 14.
+Collection and analysis of endpoint samples to evaluate the performance of the remedy with respect to attaining the SSAL goals, - 15.
+Appropriate off-site disposal of all material removed from Parcel 3 in accordance with all Federal, State and local rules and regulations for handling, transport, and disposal; - 16.
+Import of materials to be used for backfill and cover in compliance with: (1) TAGM 4046 RSCOs, or for which specific approval was given by NYSDEC; and, (2) all Federal, State and local rules and regulations in handling and transport of material;

-- 8. Publication of a Site Management Plan for long term management of residual contamination as required by the Environmental Easement, which includes plans for: (1) Institutional and Engineering Controls, (2) groundwater monitoring, (3) operation and maintenance and (4) reporting; - 9.
-Screening for indications of contamination (by visual means, odor, and monitoring with a photoionization detector (PID)) of all excavated soil during all intrusive work; - 10.
-Performance of community air monitoring of dust and VOCs/odors in accordance with NYSDOH requirements; - 11.
-Implementation of a Stormwater Pollution Prevention Plan (SWPPP) in accordance with NYSDEC requirements; - 12.
-Where pre-excavation delineation was not performed, collection and analysis of endpoint samples to evaluate the performance of the remedy with respect to attaining the SSAL cleanup goals; - 13.
-Appropriate off-site disposal of all material removed from Parcel 1 in accordance with all Federal, State and local rules and regulations for handling, transport, and disposal; - 14.
-Import of materials to be used for backfill and cover in compliance with: (1) TAGM 4046 RSCOs, or for which specific approval was given by NYSDEC; and, (2) all Federal, State and local rules and regulations in handling and transport of material; - 15.
-All activities associated with the Remedial Action, including permitting requirements and pretreatment requirements, addressed in accordance with all applicable Federal, State and local rules and regulations; - 16.
-Performance of all required BCP citizen participation activities (including development of a Citizen Participation Plan, public contact list, document repositories, public notices, and fact sheets); and - 17.
+- 17. All activities associated with the Remedial Action, including permitting requirements and pretreatment requirements, addressed in accordance with all applicable Federal, State and local rules and regulations; - 18.
+Performance of all required BCP citizen participation activities (including development of a Citizen Participation Plan, public contact list, document repositories, public notices, and fact sheets); and - 19.
 Certification of the completion of the remedy in the Final Engineering Report (FER).

-Remedial activities completed on Parcel 1 were conducted in accordance with the NYSDEC-approved RAWP for Parcel 1, dated August 11, 2003, plus the addendum and modifications listed in Section 1.4.
-A CD with a digital copy of the approved RAWP with the addendum and modifications is included in Appendix C. All deviations from the RAWP are noted below.
+Remedial activities completed on Parcel 3 were conducted in accordance with the NYSDEC-approved IRMWP for Parcels 2 and 3 dated September 2005, the RAWP for Parcels 2 and 3, dated February 2006, plus the NYSDEC-approved addendum, modifications and stipulations listed in Section 1.4.
+A CD with a digital copy of the approved IRMWP and RAWP documents is included in Appendix C. All deviations from the RAWP are noted below.